Theoretical Properties of Entropy in a Strong Coupling Region: Two Dimensional Conformal Field Theories

 \section{Two Dimensional Conformal Field Theories}

-In the strong coupled conformal field theory, minimum surface of weakly coupled gravity theory can give universal terms of the entanglement entropy in conformal field theory.
-This means universal terms of the entanglement entropy in conformal field theory can be rewritten in terms of geometrical quantities.
-A choice of an entangling surface in the entanglement entropy comes from a decomposition of a Hilbert space, but this should not modify geometry of a space.
-Thus, we want to argue conformal field theory in strong coupling regions possibly does not depend on a choice of an entangling surface, or universal terms of the entanglement entropy is uniquely determined, unaffected by a choice of the entangling surface.
+The codimension two minimum surface of a weakly coupled bulk gravity theory gives universal terms of the entanglement entropy in a strongly coupled conformal field theory.
+This means that the universal terms of the entanglement entropy in a strongly coupled conformal field theory can be rewritten in terms of geometrical quantities.
+A choice of an entangling surface in the entanglement entropy comes from a choice of decompositions of a Hilbert space, but the choice should not modify geometry of a bulk theory.
+Thus, we want to argue that a universal contribution of the entanglement entropy in a strongly coupled conformal field theory possibly does not depend on a choice of entangling surfaces or is unaffected by a choice of entangling surfaces.
 We first consider two dimensional conformal field theory.
-In this theory, we can use mathematical methods to determine universal terms of the entanglement entropy for single interval uniquely, and this method can also be extended to some cases of multiple intervals.
-We discuss generic multiple intervals in two dimensional conformal field theory from geometric methods.
-Finally, we consider two dimensional $CP^{N-1}$ model.
-This model also has conformal symmetry.
-Thus, we can compute the entanglement entropy exactly in the large $N$ limit and $AdS$ background, and can have unique form of the entanglement entropy for single interval.
-If we have holographic dual, then the entanglement entropy should be gotten from strongly coupled $CFT_1$, and discuss the consistent understanding as in two dimensional $CP^{N-1}$ model.
+In this theory, we use mathematical methods to determine the coefficient of the universal term of the entanglement entropy for a single interval uniquely and this method can also be extended to some cases of multiple intervals.
+We discuss generic multiple intervals in two dimensional conformal field theory from a known geometric or holographic methods \cite{Faulkner:2013yia}.
+Finally, we consider an example, two dimensional CP$^{N-1}$ model at the large $N$ limit.
+The model approaches to a non-interacting scalar field theory under the large $N$ limit.
+Thus, we compute the entanglement entropy at the large $N$ limit and in the AdS background and have a unique form of the entanglement entropy for single interval.